 UPDATE: we recently diagnosed Lily with seizures.
 We are monitering her closely.

 Lily was welcomed as a young puppy.
 She is completely blind.
-After 2 months, one of her eyes ''died'' and became severly infected in a matter of hours.
+After 2 months, one of her eyes became severly infected.
 The eye was removed and she was back to her old self.
 For months, with Mama France, Lily learned to be confident and brave, using voice commands only.
 She loves to play in water, as one of her favorite outings was going to swim in the river in Wakefield.
 She loves the car rides too.
 She is now living in a foster home with a retired couple where she gets all the attention.
 She is spoiled as her foster mama makes her roast beef and gravy.